Razana110/OutfitSession/README.md

 ## Project Name
 Outfit Session

 ## Project Description:
-"Outfit Session": A website that brings together all fashion designers and looks experts to help users who want costumes designed for their occasions by experts without any effort.
+A website that brings together all fashion designers and looks experts to help users who want costumes designed for their occasions by experts without any effort.

 ## Features List: